 (b) other evidence that the administering body of the retirement village accepts as evidence of the former resident’s death (Retirement Villages Regulations 1992 regulation 9(1)).

-15. Refurbishment work means maintenance, repair, replacement or renovation work carried out in respect of residential premises that return the residential premises to a reasonable condition (Fair Trading (Retirement Villages Code) Regulations 2015 clause 22).
+15. Refurbishment work means maintenance, repair, replacement or renovation work carried out in respect of residential premises that return the residential premises to a reasonable condition (Fair Trading (Retirement Villages Code) Regulations 2015 Schedule 1 clause 22).

 16. This section will be required to be completed as of 1 July 2016.

-17. Provided under the Fair Trading (Retirement Villages Interim Code) Regulations (No. 2) 2014 clause 5.5(1) or from 1 July 2016 provided under the Fair Trading (Retirement Villages Code) Regulations 2015 clause 19(1)(a).
+17. Provided under the Fair Trading (Retirement Villages Interim Code) Regulations (No. 2) 2014 Schedule 1 clause 5.5(1) or from 1 July 2016 provided under the Fair Trading (Retirement Villages Code) Regulations 2015 Schedule 1 clause 19(1)(a).

 18. This section will be required to be completed as of 1 July 2016.

-19. The total balance of the reserve fund(s) to be stated refers to the accounts available in the last financial year, as set out in the Fair Trading (Retirement Villages Code) Regulations 2015 clause 19(1)(b).
+19. The total balance of the reserve fund(s) to be stated refers to the accounts available in the last financial year, as set out in the Fair Trading (Retirement Villages Code) Regulations 2015 Schedule 1 clause 19(1)(b).

 20. Communal amenities may be varied by resident consent via a special resolution of residents (Retirement Villages Regulations 1992 regulation 7C Table item 4).